sal-mb/mdl-t/README.md

 # Kit Prequel

-To solve the exercises, you should modify the KP formulation present in the "knapsack.py" inside the "knapsack/" folder.
+To solve the exercises, you should modify the KP formulation present in the "exercise_\*.py" inside the each "exercise_\*/" folder.
 When you are done altering the model, you can check the correctness of your answer by running the following command:

 `python main.py [exercise number]`